TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 ### Testing

 This was my favorite part of making my game.
 I always enjoy seeing people try out my game.
 For three of the tests I sat in the rooom with them as they tested what I had.
+This was during spint weeks 5-6

+- Each of the testers instantly began to ask me what to do as soon as they loaded into the game.
+I told them to read the text.
+- They all began by instantly testing the weapons, using the attacks and abilities.
+First peice of feedback was that the weapon animations were fun.
+- The next peice of information they all had for me was that they all enjoyed the goofieness of the enemies sliding across the floor.
+Though one mentioned that it was annoying they didnt have walking animations.

+### Later testing

 <br>